ryanthompson0123/class-quiz/README.md

 Class Quiz
 ==================

-Class Quiz is a group project for CS 597.
 Written in React-Redux, the project aims to get a multiplayer in-class quiz game up and running as quick as possible.

 ## Requirements